 - Pre-existing thinning of the optic nerve

-One of our glaucoma specialists at The Eye Institute of Utah, Dr. Alan Crandall or Dr. Gregory Christiansen, can evaluate all of these factors and decide whether or not you need treatment for glaucoma, or whether you should be monitored closely as a potential glaucoma patient.
+One of our glaucoma specialists at The Eye Institute of Utah, Dr. Kristin Bretz or Dr. Zachary Zavodni, can evaluate all of these factors and decide whether or not you need treatment for glaucoma, or whether you should be monitored closely as a potential glaucoma patient.
 If you are identified as a high-risk potential glaucoma patient, then you will need to have regular examinations to monitor and detect early signs of damage to the optic nerve.

 In order to detect glaucoma early, it’s important to schedule regular yearly exams with your optometrist or ophthalmologist.
 At The Eye Institute of Utah, we also offer free glaucoma screenings, so feel free to give us a call at 801-266-2283 or come visit us today!